sandeepverana/Postgresql/Postgres-practise.md

 **to_tsvector**
 * Parses the document to get a list of tokens, reduces tokens to lexemes and produces a list of lexemes with their position as a tsvector.
-* ‘ts’ in the tsvector represents ‘text search’.
+* 'ts' in the tsvector represents ‘text search’.

 **to_tsquery**
 For querying the tsvector for certain words, phrases or complex queries separated by boolean operators & (AND), | (OR) or !
 (NOT).